pilotmoon/PopClip-Extensions/README-beta.md

 In a Service action, PopClip will invoke a named macOS System Service, passing it the selected text.

-A service action is defined by the presence of a `service name` field.
+A service action is defined by the presence of a `service name` field, as follows:

 |Key|Type|Description|
 |---|----|-----------|